All Episodes

 She's coming out of this like she's some kind of ignorant babe of the woods.

-And that's what that's what frosts me about this.
+And that's what frosts me about this.

 They don't know the difference between a lot of this.

-And that's why I keep hearing my question is are we talking emails that she generated?
+And that's why I keep hearing, my question is, are we talking emails that she generated?

-We t or are we talking information on her server?
+Or are we talking information on her server?

 Because there's a huge difference between the two.

-If if it is a server that she bought for personal use, she cannot put government stuff on.
+If it is a server that she bought for personal use, she cannot put government stuff on.

 It's a difference between her doing, say, a performance report.